How to Keep Pumpkins From Rotting

 In contrast, carved pumpkins have a considerably shorter lifespan.
 Typically, a healthy pumpkin, once carved, can last about one to two weeks.
 This is due to the exposure of their inner flesh, which can quickly deteriorate and attract mold and bacteria after being cut.

-Check our rotting pumpkin experiment to see what happens to pumpkins under different conditions.
+Check our rotting pumpkin experiment to see what happens to pumpkins under different conditions, and click here for even more science activities with pumpkins!

 Wrap Up – Making Carved Pumpkins Last Longer